temporalio/documentation/docs-src/cloud/datadog.md

 </TabItem>
 </Tabs>

-You can use the `helm status` command to confirm the deployment or `helm get all` to view the deployment.
+Use the `helm status` command to confirm the deployment or `helm get all` to view the deployment.

 ### Deploy K9s